StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Experiments

 \subsection{InterCode Benchmark}

 We first experiment with 2 tasks from the InterCode benchmark~\citep{yang2023intercode}: (1) SQL: The InterCode-SQL adapts the Spider dataset for MySQL, containing 1034 task instances.
 For each task, a MySQL interpreter is set up with all relevant tables within a docker container.
 (2) Bash: The InterCode-Bash dataset has 200 task instances curated from the NL2Bash dataset.
-For both tasks, we allow a max of 10 rounds of interaction with the environment.
+We use the same hyperparameters~\cite{zhang2023targeted,zhang2023hypertime,zhang2024you,zheng2023ddpnas} for both two benchmarks.
+Specifically, we allow a max of 10 rounds of interaction with the environment.
 We evaluate with OpenAI GPT-3.5-Turbo and GPT-4-Turbo (both with the 1106 version) and the temperature is set to 0.

 \textbf{Baselines.} We compare \stateflow with two prompting strategies used in the InterCode benchmark.
 (1) \textbf{Plan \& Solve}~\citep{wang2023plan}: A two-step prompting strategy to first ask the model to propose a plan and then execute it.
 (2) \textbf{ReAct}~\citep{yao2022react}: a few-shot prompting method that prompts the model to generate thoughts and actions.
 Additionally, since we observed an ideal workflow for the SQL task in Section~\ref{sec:casestudy}, we edit the ReAct prompt used in the benchmark accordingly to see if it already improves performance, named \textbf{ReAct\_Refined}, and evaluate it on the SQL task (See Table~\ref{tab:react1} and~\ref{tab:react2} for details).